Yankees vs. Cardinals Player Props Betting Odds

-Bookmakers have set player props for Paul Goldschmidt, Gleyber Torres and others when the St. Louis Cardinals host the New York Yankees at Busch Stadium on Saturday at 2:15 PM ET.
+Sportsbooks have set player props for Gleyber Torres, Paul Goldschmidt and others when the New York Yankees visit the St. Louis Cardinals at Busch Stadium on Sunday at 2:15 PM ET.

 Bet on this matchup or its props with BetMGM!